Chicago, Burlington and Quincy class O-5: Construction and revenue service

 With an increase of traffic on the CB&Q, they needed more powerful locomotives to pull the heavier loads and increased number of cars hauled.
 In 1930, the CB&Q ordered eight 4-8-4 locomotives (Nos.
 5600-5607) from the Baldwin Locomotive Works and classified them as O-5.
-With the success of the O-5 locomotives, the CB&Q built 13 more 4-8-4 locomotives classified as O-5A at its own West Burlington, Iowa shops in 1937.
 Of the first six O-5s had fireboxes burning lignite coal while the last two took bituminous coal.
 No. 5607 had a booster that added 13,200 lbs (5,987 kg) tractive effort.
-One of the locomotives was reported pulling an 82 car mail train on October 17, 1944.
-Numbers 5600, 5602, 5604, 5605 and 5606 were fitted with Security circulators and reclassified O-5A.
-Between 1936 and 1940, the CB&Q built their own versions of the O-5 following the success of the class and were classified as O-5A.
-Numbers 5609, 5618, 5619, 5620 were fitted with Security circulators and 5610 received thermic syphons.
-The last 15 O-5s (numbers 5621-5635) were fitted with roller bearings on every axle, lightweight rods, all-weather vestibule cabs and a solid pilot.
+One of the locomotives was reported to have pulled an 82-car mail train on October 17, 1944.
+Nos.
+5600, 5602, 5604, 5605 and 5606 were fitted with Security circulators and reclassified as O-5A.
+Between 1936 and 1940, the CB&Q built their own versions of the O-5, following the success of the class, and they were classified as O-5A.
+Nos.
+5609, 5618, 5619, 5620 were fitted with Security circulators and 5610 received thermic syphons.
+The last 15 O-5s (Nos.
+5621-5635) were fitted with roller bearings on every axle, lightweight rods, all-weather vestibule cabs and a solid pilot.
 Although, the O-5A locomotives were also built with abnormal design features; the seatboxes inside the cabs were positioned too low, and the boilers were humpbacked beyond the sandboxes.
-Numbers 5614, 5620, 5626, 5627, 5629, and 5632 were converted to burn oil later in their service lives and were reclassified as O-5B.
+Nos.
+5614, 5620, 5626, 5627, 5629, and 5632 were converted to burn oil later in their service lives and were reclassified as O-5B.
+The O-5 class locomotives were capable at traveling at speeds as high as forty-five miles per hour while hauling 125 loaded cars.

-The O-5 class locomotives were capable at travelling at speeds as high as fourty-five miles per hour while hauling 125 loaded cars.
 By 1954, as the CB&Q invested in adding diesel locomotives to their roster, the O-5's were reassigned to pull freight trains in certain divisions; some O-5's were reassigned to run between Galesburg and Clyde, Illinois, North La Crosse, Wisconsin, and Pacific Junction, Iowa; other O-5's were reassigned to operate in the Lincoln-Omaha divisions in Nebraska and Iowa.
-As the railroad invested in adding EMD SD9 roadswitchers throughout the mid and late 1950s, the usefulness in the O-5's diminished, and most of them were put into storage, while those that remained in service were solely relagated to operate east of Lincoln, Nebraska.
+As the railroad invested in adding EMD SD9 roadswitchers throughout the mid and late 1950s, the usefulness in the O-5's diminished, and most of them were put into storage, while those that remained in service were solely relegated to operate east of Lincoln, Nebraska.
 For two weeks in January 1957, eight O-5A locomotives were loaned to the Grand Trunk Western (GTW), in response to the GTW leasing some of its 4-8-4's to its parent company, the Canadian National, during a locomotive fireman strike on the Canadian Pacific.
-In July that same year, all six of the O-5B locomotives were removed from storage to operate in the Lincoln-Omaha divisions, in response to several diesel locomotives being transferred, in favor of that month's Nebraska wheat harvest.
+In July that same year, all six of the O-5B locomotives were removed from storage to operate in the Lincoln-Omaha divisions, in response to several diesel locomotives being transferred to serve that month's Nebraska wheat harvest.
 After the Lincoln-Omaha divisions were dieselized in November 1957, all of the remaining O-5 locomotives were removed from revenue service.